knpuniversity/symfony/knpu/ep6-security/user-interface-methods.md

 ./bin/console doctrine:migrations:diff
 ```

-I'll copy the class and open it up quickly, just make sure it looks right.
+I'll copy the class and open it up quickly, just to make sure it looks right.

 Looks great!